sanjay-xdr/Webpack/README.md

 # Webpack

-This shows how import and export exports in js (browser)
+webpack+babel

+This shows how babel converts the ES6+ code into ES 5